LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Draft for discussion

 Credit.
 Eyes of Luru, presented by S.R.
 Gopal Rao.
 Produced by LURU Magazine.
-Final wording agreed together before print.
+Final wording agreed before print.

 A draft to be refined together and formalised in the engagement letter.